INDEX TO ALL NINE SECTIONS

 Man Got Carried Away by A Sense of His Own Importance

-It seems reasonably clear that the initial push for one leader was made in the effort to combat many heresies that took no time to rear their ugly heads.
-However, the leaders, already moving away from dependency on the Holy Spirit, sought to establish their authority by claiming that they were the successors to the the apostles therefore what they taught was correct.
+Slowly but inexorably moving away from dependency on the Holy Spirit, various leaders sought to establish their authority by claiming that they were the successors to the apostles therefore what they taught was correct.
 In time, it was taken for granted that they were the only ones who could correctly interpret the Bible, and hear what the Spirit was saying.

-What we cannot ask is how they got away with it, because we tend to have a herd mentality (The Lord didn't call us sheep for no reason), and will follow those who seem to have authority, rarely asking whether that authority was God-given, or self assumed.
-Apparently you can fool most of the people all of the time.
+They got away with it simply because we tend to have a herd mentality (The Lord didn't call us sheep without reason).
+Which means all too many of us will follow church leaders who seem to have authority, rarely asking whether that authority was God-given, or self assumed.
+Apparently it is indeed possible to fool most of the people all of the time.

-Ignatius of Antioch was born in Syria, around the year 50; died at Rome between 98 and 117.
-In one of the seven letters, considered to be authentic, he wrote [All Emphasis Added]
+Ignatius of Antioch who died in Rome between 98 and 117 took it several steps further.
+In one of the seven letters considered to be authentic, he wrote (All Emphasis Added)

 Wherever the bishop shall appear, there let the multitude [of the people] also be; even as where Christ is, there does all the heavenly host stand by, waiting upon Him as the Chief Captain of the Lord's might, and the Governor of every intelligent nature.
 It is not lawful without the bishop either to baptize, or to offer, or to present sacrifice, or to celebrate a love-feast.
 But that which seems good to him, is also well-pleasing to God, that everything ye do may be secure and valid.